-A local (short) Beacon is one that was is transmitted by the AP with which a STA is associated.
+When the AP uses a RAW for SST operation and the RAW is not a sounding RAW, then the RAW Type is Generic RAW and the Channel Indication Presence bit is set to 1 and the number of channels indicated in the Channel Indication in the RPS information element (See 8.4.2.170a (RPS element)) transmitted by the AP shall be one, unless there is only one STA assigned to each slot in the RAW defined by the RPS element.
+An AP shall not schedule any non-SST STA within a RAW that has a Channel Indication Presence bit equal to 1.

-An SST STA may select one or more channels from the allowed operating channels of the SST indicated in the SST Operation element transmitted by BSS corresponding to the S1G AP with which it is associated.
-The SST STA may and operate on those channels for the Beacon Interval following a T(S)BTT if a local (short) Beacon with an SST element indicating that the selected channel(s) are as permitted for SST operation has been received by the SST STA during that Beacon Interval.
-The STA shall not transmit frames on the indicated permitted channels with a bandwidth that is greater than the Maximum Transmission Width specified in the SST element.
-If no local (short) Beacon is received following a T(S)BTT, then no SST STA transmission is allowed during the Beacon Interval that begins at that T(S)BTT.
-If an SST STA receives a local (short) Beacon which contains no SST element, the SST STA may transmit on the primary channel of the BSS a PPDU of width up to the BSS bandwidth indicated in the beacon during the (short) Beacon Interval that began at the T(S)BTT immediately previous to the reception of the (short) Beacon.
+A local S1G Beacon is one that was is transmitted by the AP with which a STA is associated.

-An SST STA which selected its best channel(s) may report its selection to the AP on the primary channel of the BSS.
+An SST STA may select one or more SST channels from the enabled SST operating channels as indicated in the SST Operation element transmitted by BSS corresponding to the SST AP with which it is associated.
+The SST STA may and operate on those SST channels for the (short) beacon interval following a T(S)BTT if a local S1G Beacon with an SST element indicating that the enabled SST channel(s) are as allowed for SST operation has been received by the SST STA during that (short) beacon interval.
+The STA shall not transmit frames on the indicated allowed SST channels with a bandwidth that is greater than the Maximum Transmission Width specified in the SST element.
+If no local S1G Beacon is received following a T(S)BTT, then no SST STA transmission is allowed during the (short) beacon interval that begins at that T(S)BTT.
+If an SST STA receives a local S1G Beacon which contains no SST element, the SST STA may transmit on the primary channel of the BSS a PPDU of width up to the BSS bandwidth indicated in the S1G Beacon frame during the (short) beacon interval that immediatelyfollows the reception of the S1G Beacon frame.

-An SST STA that has selected a channel of operation that is not the primary channel for the BSS shall operate on the selected channel as though the channel is the primary channel of the BSS, but only at the times permitted for operation on the selected channel as indicated in this subclause.
+An SST STA that has selected an SST operating channel that is not the primary channel for the BSS shall operate on the selected channel as though the channel is the primary channel of the BSS, but only at the times allowed for operation on the selected channel as indicated in this subclause.

-The transmission of frames on an allowed subchannel by an SST STA is an implicit indication to the AP as to the subchannel selection made by the SST STA.
+An SST STA which selected its best SST operating channel(s) may report its selection to the SST AP by sending an NDP PS-Poll frame, which includes the selected SST channel offset, on the primary channel of the BSS in the UDI field.
+The transmission of any frame on an allowed subchannel by an SST STA is an implicit indication to the AP as to the subchannel selection made by the SST STA.
 An SST STA may queue for transmission, a QoS NULL frame addressed to the AP for this purpose.
 To avoid ambiguity in which subchannel has been selected by the STA as its primary channel, the STA can send the frame using the minimum width channel for the band of operation.

 An SST STA that has selected a subchannel for operation should operate on that subchannel during times indicated for permitted downlink and uplink operation according to the DL Activity and UL Activity fields and the Activity Start Time field in the SST element.
 An AP should transmit frames to SST STA on their selected subchannels.

-A STA shall not transmit to the AP on a subchannel that is not indicated as usable by the AP in the SST element or SST Operation element.
+An SST STA shall not transmit to the AP on an SST operating channel that is not indicated as allowed by the AP in the SST element or SST Operation element.